 The Greatest Showman Stars In One Of The Greatest Shows

 The beloved Broadway show The Music Man will return to Broadway on Wednesday, September 9th, 2020.
 The show is back on The Great White Way for the first time in 20 years and this time around, the show stars the world renowned actor and producer, Hugh Jackman in the lead role of Professor Harold Hill.
 Jackman never seems to stop working either in TV shows, movies or live on stage.

-Jackman currently leads multiple philanthropic organizations around the world, including the Laughing Man Coffee company, which is his largest philanthropic endeavor so far.
-Jackman launched Laughing Man Coffee in 2011 after his sponsored trip in 2009 to Ethiopia with the human development foundation, “World Vision”.
-On his trip Hugh met some Ethiopean coffee bean farmers who produced some of the best coffee in the world (due to the rich soil and high elevation), but were only paid about 4% of what American coffee bean producers made for a similar product.
+Jackman currently leads multiple philanthropic organizations, including the Laughing Man Coffee company, which he launched in 2011 after his sponsored trip in 2009 to Ethiopia with the human development foundation, “World Vision”.
+On his trip Hugh met some Ethiopian coffee bean farmers who produced some of the best coffee in the world (due to the rich soil and high elevation), but were only paid about 4% of what American coffee bean producers made for a similar product.

 He made the company a “fair trade” brand, which ensures that all workers and middle men who work with his company are paid appropriately for their work.
 All profits from the company go to support educational and community development programs in third-world countries across Africa.
 Jackman is also one of the top contributors to “Broadway Cares” and “Equity Fights AIDS” funds as he has helped raise over a million dollars for each of the charities.